AndrewChan2022/testpybind/README.md

 * Shipping your own `libstdc++` removes dependency on the system, at the cost of slightly larger binaries.

 ## **9. Key Points / Documentation**

+this build system not collect the dependency.

+so you need write script to do it.

+some lib build on high version gcc version.

+so you need choose the minimum version that compatible with your 3rd party libs.

+for example:

+    1. binary lib without source build on c++ 20,  you have to upgrade your gcc version.
+    2. 3rd party source code with feature of c++ 20, you have to upgrade your gcc version.

+## **10. Key Points / Documentation**

 1. **PyBind11**: binds C++ → Python, handles scalars and NumPy arrays.
 2. **CMake**: manages multi-platform C++ compilation